smo0ths/Registry-Tweaks-Refresh.bat/README.md

-# Registry-Tweaks-Refresh.bat v0.1.6
+# Registry-Tweaks-Refresh.bat v0.1.7
 Windows 11 Registry Tweaks
-### this is what i use, make the bat file and run it, skim threw the stuff you might not want to change
+### this is what i use, make the bat file and run it (often), skim threw the stuff you might not want to change
 #### %windir%\System32\SystemPropertiesProtection.exe (open and create one)
 #### use Autoruns64, OOSU10 and uninstallers/registry cleaners to get all the other stuff